Savings accounts in Europe

 Content:

 Saving money abroad is currently gaining popularity.
-Through Raisin Bank (Germany) you can easily open a savings account with several European banks.
+Through Raisin Bank (Germany) you can easily open a high yield savings account with several European banks.
 These often have a higher interest rate than what you receive in a local bank account.
 Banks that work with Raisin include:

 French bank, founded in 2013, it is part of a multinational car manufacturer.
 Offers savings products and financing or insurance for the customers (networks) of car brands such as Peugeot, Citroën, FIAT and Opel.
-Currently offers 3.31 percent interest per year.
+Currently offers 3.06 percent interest per year.

 A&G Banco offers deposit savings, with a fixed interest rate of up to 4 percent per year.
 Durations range from 3 months to 2 years.
 Saving is possible with as little as 20,000 euros, with a maximum amount of 100,000 euros per account holder.